riyang25/riyang25.github.io/index.md

 # Hi there
 My name is Richard Yang.
-I'm a high school sophomore interested in math, physics, and computer science.
+I'm a high school junior interested in math, physics, and computer science.

-**Be bold**